Nicola Collins, Team Manager, Cancer Care Team

 How is testicular cancer treated?

 Depending on what type of testicular cancer you have and what stage it’s at, depends on what type of treatment you will receive.
-The three main treatments however, are: surgery, radiotherapy and chemotherapy.
+The three main treatments however, are:

 Regardless of the stage, the first treatment option for all cases is surgery to remove the affected testicle.
 After this, for very early cancer (stage 1) your doctor will monitor you regularly to see if the cancer comes back – this is known as surveillance.
 If the cancer has a high risk of coming back, you may have chemotherapy.

-The NHS say: “For stage 2 and 3 testicular cancers, 3 to 4 cycles of chemotherapy are given using a combination of different medications.”9 Some people with stage 2 testicular cancer are given less invasive radiotherapy, sometimes with a short course of chemotherapy, depending on the type of cancer cell involved.
+The NHS say: “For stage 2 and 3 testicular cancers, 3 to 4 cycles of chemotherapy are given using a combination of different medications.”8 Some people with stage 2 testicular cancer are given less invasive radiotherapy, sometimes with a short course of chemotherapy, depending on the type of cancer cell involved.

 In some people with stage 3 testicular cancer, further surgery is sometimes needed after chemotherapy to remove any affected lymph nodes or deposits in the lungs or, rarely, in the liver.